v8/v8.dev/src/blog/understanding-ecma-part-1.md

 **Internal slots** and **internal methods** use names enclosed in \[\[ \]\].

-Internal slots are data members (of a JavaScript object or a specification type) and internal methods are member functions (of a JavaScript object or a specification type).
+Internal slots are data members (of a JavaScript object or a specification type).
+They are used for storing the state of the object.
+Internal methods are member functions (of a JavaScript object or a specification type).

-Internal slots and methods are used in the algorithms described by the spec.
-Internal slots are used for storing the state of the object, and internal methods are functions associated with the object.

 [Spec: Object internal methods and internal slots](https://tc39.es/ecma262/#sec-object-internal-methods-and-internal-slots)